 Travelling to Canada

-If you are planning to visit Canada, we recommend you start with a visit to the Canadian Tourism Commission website, which will provide you with all the practical information you need to start planning your trip, what you need to know when you land in Canada and how to get around while you are here.
-It will also provide you with loads of information on places to go, things to see and do and trip ideas.
-For even more travel ideas, visit the Canadian Tourism Commission’s Facebook, Twitter, YouTube and Google+ channels.
+If you are planning to visit Canada, we recommend you start with the Destination Canada website, which will provide you with all the practical information you need to start planning your trip, from booking resources to getting around while you are here.
+It will also provide you with endless inspiration and information on where to go and what to see and do, so you can make the most of your stay.
+For even more travel inspiration, as well as images and videos of our beautiful country, follow the Explore Canada Instagram, Facebook and Twitter channels.

 Non-Canadians entering Canada

 The citizens of many countries require a visa to enter Canada, while the citizens of others do not.
 Find out if you need a visa to enter Canada before you leave your home country.
 Visas are issued by Canadian government offices abroad.
-Not all of these offices have visa officers, but those that do not will direct you to the nearest visa office.
+Not all of these offices have visa officers, but those that do not will direct you to the nearest visa office .
+Canada has introduced a new entry requirement, known as an Electronic Travel Authorization (eTA), for certain international travellers who fly to Canada.
+Read about the changes and how they may affect you.

 If you are a non-Canadian citizen who would like to immigrate to Canada or to come to Canada as a refugee, or to work, study or visit, see Immigration (non-Canadian citizens).